holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/01_scratch_variables_2/lesson_plan.md

 - Review
     - Variables
-        - Set, change, store
+        - Set, change, read
     - Why are variables useful?
     - Why set outside loop, change inside
 - Have program waiting that plays all the instruments (PRIMM)
-    - See `Instruments` function in accompanying scratch program
+    - See `Instruments` function in accompanying Scratch program
     - Ask them to try and figure out what it does with their elbow partner
     - Review what's going on behind scenes with note change
     - Discuss